 In 1985, John moved his pottery and showroom to The Creamery Restaurant and Inn, a joint venture by the Thomas family, which included a fine dining restaurant, gift shop, and inn rooms in the renovated historic creamery building.

 In 2000, the pottery moved next door to The Creamery building.
-The historic Downsville Schoolhouse was moved to the Dunn County Pottery in 2008.
+The historic Downsville Schoolhouse was moved to the Dunn County Pottery in 2008 to be a pottery showroom and event center.
+In 2020 John and Kathy moved their residence to the historic schoolhouse.
+John continues to make pottery in his workshop and make pottery sales from the small gallery.

 Hand Thrown Wood Fired Wisconsin Pottery